hichamomh/Python-labs/README.md

 # SDIA - Python

 This is the official repository of the Python Course, for students enrolled in [Parcours DATA - Science des Données et Intelligence Artificielle (SDIA)](http://pierrechainais.ec-lille.fr/Centrale/Option_DAD/Accueil.html) at [Ecole Centrale de Lille](https://centralelille.fr/).
+It was `forked` from [Achraf Azize](https://github.com/achraf-azize/python_sdia).

 The material is inspired and/or borrowed from courses previously given by: